 How long do we keep your information?

 We’ll only keep your information while we still need it to provide you with a service or were we are required to keep it.

 Details of how long we keep different types of information is available on our Record Retention Schedule.
-Should you wish to know how long we keep information for, please make a request through our online form.

 If we use your personal information for research and analysis, we will keep your information anonymous or use a different name, unless you’ve agreed we can use your name for the research.